 Specific assignments vary by type of assistantship.

 A portion of any project that is part of an assistantship may include minor clerical elements, but all projects should incorporate decision-making, judgment, analysis, and evaluation skills.

 All projects are supervised by graduate faculty, administrative staff, or principal investigators.

-Graduate students who hold assistantships may be required to provide their academic advisor with a written report of academic progress at the conclusion of the period for which the assistantship is awarded.
+Graduate students who hold assistantships may be required to provide their academic advisor with a written report of their performance at the conclusion of the period for which the assistantship is awarded.